reingart/pyfpdf/docs/reference/FPDF.md

 ### Description ###

 This is the class constructor.
-It allows to set up the page format, the orientation and the unit of measure used in all methods (except for font sizes).
+It allows setting up the page format, the orientation and the unit of measurement used in all methods (except for font sizes).

 ### Parameters ###